HaxeBeluga/beluga/doc/beluga/core/form/01-howto.md

 ## Limitations

-We miss a system that can take the WebDispatcher data and automatically initialize the form object with it.
-So, for now, we have to do it manually, but it will change.
+We miss a system that can automatically bind the Beluga error system to the validate process.
+We still need to check by ourselves creating huge `if/else` statements.
+It MUST change.